Critical Conversations on Race

 The content of CCOR 101 sessions provide a solid foundational understanding exploring the topics of resonant listening; racial identity and cultural humility; defining and identifying the differences between individual, interpersonal, and institutionalized racism; cultural awareness; brave space and safe space; and the learning zone model.

-The content of CCOR 102 sessions explore the topics of navigating microaggressions/triggers; the cycle of socialization and the cycle of liberation; implicit bias and privilege; understanding the differences between diversity, equity, and inclusion; white supremacy culture and the social change ecosystem.
+The content of CCOR 102 sessions explore the topics of navigating microaggressions and triggers; the cycle of socialization and the cycle of liberation; implicit bias and privilege; understanding the differences between diversity, equity, and inclusion; white supremacy culture and the social change ecosystem.

 As Georgetown University began its long-term, and ongoing process to more deeply understand and respond to the University’s role in the injustice of slavery and the legacies of enslavement and segregation in our country, the Center for Social Justice similarly recognized its own positionality and responsibility as part of this public reconciliation.
 The CSJ team agreed to a Center-wide commitment to racial justice, with an initial focus on our internal organization.